-The major challenge in onco-therapy is the emergence of wide spread resistance – in other words “the ohm of oncology”!
+A major challenge in chemotherapy is the emergence of drug resistance – in other words “the Ohm of Oncology”!

 Ohm Oncology is a drug development company committed to treating drug resistant neoplasms and cancers with novel multi-mechanism compounds.

 engagement of multiple disease targets is the best way to achieve disease modifying therapy with JAK and BET pathways being the key targets.

 In many cancers and neoplasms, the signaling networks responsible for disease contain redundant pathways allowing resistance to emerge from therapy targeting a single pathway.
 An example of this is myelofibrosis (MF) treatment with Jakafi.
 MF is associated with scarring of the bone marrow, which leads to anemia, recurrent infections and other consequences of bone marrow failure.
 MF is an orphan indication affecting about 18,000 patients in the US with a median survival of 3.5-5.5 years.
 Patients die due to marrow failure or transformation of their disease into leukemia.

 The majority of MF patients contain a JAK2-activating mutation in their blood cells, which leads to bone marrow scarring, enlargement of the spleen and liver, and constitutional symptoms.
 Jakafi (ruxolitinib) is the only approved therapy for MF.
 Ruxolitinib targets the JAK/STAT signaling pathway, and in particular, JAK2, which controls normal blood cell production.